 Fiberglass Mat Gypsum Panels

-Fiberglass mat gypsum is the choice if you want something that resembles some painted drywall.
-Although they have a similar design to drywall, these panels are more resilient to moisture.
+Fiberglass mat gypsum is the choice if you want something resembling painted drywall.
+Although they have a similar design to drywall, these panels are more moisture-resistant.

 Their method of construction and the coated mat face give this substance additional strength.
 They are, without a doubt, a durable option for your house.